Beginner's Guide to Homeowners Associations

 • If the HOA fees are higher than expected, do they seem excessive for what you’d get in return?

 • Are homeowners also being charged special assessments to cover other costs?
-If so, what are they?
+If so, how often and what are they?

 • If certain units don’t pay their HOA fees, can these unpaid costs be imposed upon other owners to make up the difference?

-• If desired, will you be allowed to sublet your unit, short term?
+• If desired, will you be allowed to sublet your unit?
+Over what term and with what restrictions?

 • Are you allowed to have a pet?
 If so, what restrictions exist?
 Ask to read a copy of the CC&Rs which is recorded public information.